 Control-Alt and right-click (Windows) or Control-Option-click (Mac).
 Drag your mouse to the right or left to change the size, and up or down to change the hardness.

 5. Draw Straight Lines

-Hold Down Command/Ctrl.
-Fastest way to move something quickly and then switch back to the previous tool.
+Hold down Command/Control.
+It's the fastest way to move something quickly and then switch back to the previous tool.

-7. Pan (Shift + Space) and Zoom Simultaneously in all Documents
+7. Pan and Zoom Simultaneously in All Documents

-Shift + Ctrl + Space (Win) or Shift + Command + Space (Mac).
-Best way to compare or work on more than images at the same time.
+Shift-Control-Space (Windows) or Shift-Command-Space (Mac).
+It's the best way to compare or work on more than one image at the same time.

 8. Hide Panels

 Hit Tab.
-You can always show them again by pressing Tab once more, or just simply hover over the edges to show the panels and toolbar temporarily.
+You can always unhide your panels by pressing Tab again, or hover over the edges to show the panels and toolbar temporarily.

 10. Text Size

 Control-Shift and > or < (Windows) or Command-Option and > or < (Mac).
 This allows you to increase or decrease the size of the selected text.